IELTS, the International English Language

 It is also recognised by professional bodies, immigration authorities

 and other government agencies.

-More than 1.4 million people a year take the test.
+More than 3 million people take the test each year.

 What is the IELTS test like?

 You can choose between the Academic or General Training versions

 of the test.
 All candidates do the same Listening and Speaking sections.
 The Academic version of IELTS is harder than the general version.
 The IELTS Academic test is suitable for those wanting to study in an English-speaking environment or university (higher education).
 You can also take IELTS Academic for professional registration purposes.